Karol-hub/School-Notes-A-level/School/Computer Science/Course Work/Reports/Report.md

 I Question 4.
 What type of playstyle do you usually go for?

-S: I usually go for a tanky1 playstyle with heavy weaponry
+S: I usually go for a large health build with heavy weaponry

 I: Question 5.
 Are there any specific features you would like to see?